mikemcbride/website/blog/color-picker-input-with-validation/index.md

 });
 ```

-Since we already have our toggle-disabled directive set up on the button, we set the element bound to toggle-disabled to be the value returned from isValidHex, and when we have a value that is acceptable, you can submit the form.
-If the value isn't valid, the function returns false and toggle-disabled directive tells the button it can't be clicked.
+Since we already have our `toggle-disabled` directive set up on the button, we set the element bound to `toggle-disabled` to be the value returned from `isValidHex`, and when we have a value that is acceptable, you can submit the form.
+If the value isn't valid, the function returns false and `toggle-disabled` directive tells the button it can't be clicked.

 There you have it!
 Very little code required to make a very useful form input much easier.